SoftEngineering11/RE2025-Repository/Results/Experiment1-DefectDetection/readme.md

 # Extended Results for Experiment 1.1 - Ambiguity Detection without CoT

+This readme contains results for all the settings used for Experiment 1.1: Ambiguity Detection without CoT.
+We perform zero-, 2-, 4-, 6-shot setting to detect ambiguities in feature requets.
+We use 6 different metric for evaluation.

 ### Zero Shot

 |               | Lexical    |            |            | Syntatic   |            |            | Semantic   |            |            | Pragmatic  |            |            | Vagueness  |            |            |